eclipse-keyple/keyple-website/content/learn/build-your-first-app/java-app.md

 "Identive CLOUD 2700 R Smart Card Reader 0"
 ```

-Identify which reader will be the PO (contactless) reader and the SAM
+Identify which reader will be the card (contactless) reader and the SAM
 (contact) reader and replace ```PO_READER_NAME``` and
 ```SAM_READER_NAME``` with their values.